Supported Hardware¶

 The main hardware used is Intel Validation Platform (RVP) used in conjunction with a modular embedded control card (MECC) or when applicable the on-board EC.

 The reference HW used to showcase EC FW open source takes advantage of the Modular Embedded controller card (MECC) specification, which defines both pin mapping and provides general guidelines to use different Embedded Controller Soc to the on-board EC through an add-on card.
-This allows to evaluate different EC in an Intel RVP.
+This allows to evaluate different EC vendors in an Intel RVP.

 Note